crua1o/CMPSC221/README.md

 Create a Movie class and child class Award-Winning Movie.
 Create objects of both classes.
 Prompt user to learn more about a movie through a series of prompts that will eventually display the movie object's information.

+## Music Selection

+Create a Java application that enables a user to create a playlist from an online music library.
+1. Create music library
+2. Create/delete/modify playlist
+3. Thank user

 ## Query Movies Database

 ### Description